The Museum — Open Universe

 David has operated FIERMAN Gallery in New York since 2016, placing work with the Whitney Museum of American Art, the Studio Museum in Harlem, and the Speed Museum, with coverage in The New York Times, The New Yorker, and Artforum.
 He has consulted for major New York hospitals on art programming for over a decade — making him uniquely positioned to build the museum partner network.

-The institution is being built.
+The institution is

 Be part of it.